Custom Layouts in Rapture3D Advanced

 On macOS, Rapture3D always uses Core Audio to access your audio hardware.
 This also allows more channels than eight.

-Rapture3D Advanced includes VST plugins which give you another way to use the Rapture3D decoder.
-Note that these do not use DirectSound, ASIO or Core Audio directly, because they run inside a VST host of some kind.
+Rapture3D Advanced includes studio plugins which give you another way to use the Rapture3D decoder.
+Note that these do not use DirectSound, ASIO or Core Audio directly, because they run inside a Digital Audio Workstation (DAW) of some kind.
 It is the host that will access your audio hardware, but the plugins can be used to convert your ambisonic mixes into speaker feeds suitable to be sent to the hardware.